tatototino/backup-mem/README.md

 # backup-mem
-Script to perform backup using named pipe and store in s3 compatilble
+Script to perform backup using named pipe and store in s3 compatible storage.